qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Similarly, the number of measurement results that need to be stored when executing the entry point function is captured by the `"required_num_results"` attribute.
-Since qubits cannot be used after measurement, in the case of the Base Profile, this value is equal to the number of measurement results in the program output.
+Since qubits cannot be used after measurement, in the case of the Base Profile, this value is usually equal to the number of measurement results in the program output.

 Beyond the entry point specific requirements related to attributes, custom attributes may optionally be attached to any of the declared functions.